MeteoSwiss/meteodata-lab/CONTRIBUTING.md

 ### Fix Bugs

-Look through the [GitHub issues](https://github.com/MeteoSwiss-APN/icon-data-processing-incubator/issues) for bugs.
+Look through the [GitHub issues](https://github.com/MeteoSwiss/meteodata-lab/issues) for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

 ### Implement Features

-Look through the  [GitHub issues](https://github.com/MeteoSwiss-APN/icon-data-processing-incubator/issues) for features.
+Look through the  [GitHub issues](https://github.com/MeteoSwiss/meteodata-lab/issues) for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 ### Write Documentation

-Icon Data Processing Incubator could always use more documentation, whether as part of the official Icon Data Processing Incubator docs, in docstrings --- or even on the web in blog posts, articles, and such.
+meteodata-lab could always use more documentation, whether as part of the official meteodata-lab docs, in docstrings --- or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file a [GitHub issue]( https://github.com/MeteoSwiss-APN/icon-data-processing-incubator/issues).
+The best way to send feedback is to file a [GitHub issue]( https://github.com/MeteoSwiss/meteodata-lab/issues).

 If you are proposing a feature,